chestercodes/chester.codes/content/posts/029-2020-01-10-project-analysis-neo4j/post.md

 CREATE (s)-[:REFERENCES]->(e);
 ```

-All the required queries can be seen in the [repository](https://github.com/chestercodes/dependency-visualiser/blob/master/src/Visual/LoadData.cql).
+All the required data loading queries can be seen in the [repository](https://github.com/chestercodes/dependency-visualiser/blob/master/src/Visual/LoadData.cql).

 ### Project information queries